Scotch Corner rest area

 In later years, the Scotch Corner Hotel was purchased by the CHE Group and became Stop Inn.
 In 2009 the firm went into administration and the hotel was taken over by Compass.
 It is now owned by Holiday Inn.
 Meanwhile other facilities have been given a new lease of life.
 Part of the old A1 was a lay-by, but is now a weighbridge.

 In the 1990s and early 2000s, Scotch Corner services had an uncertain future while plans to upgrade the A1 to motorway were discussed.
-Although the service area was unlikely to be in the way, at the time there was a limit on how many services could be signed from a motorway and given how small Scotch Corner is, it was likely that a rival would want to open up in a more flexible location on the new road.
+Although the service area was unlikely to be in the way, at the time there was a limit on how many service areas could be signed from a motorway and given how small Scotch Corner is, it was likely that a rival would want to open up in a more flexible location on the new road.
 As a safeguard, Moto acquired the nearby lorry park at Barton Park, and they use it to provide the facilities Scotch Corner lacks.

 In the event, no rivals materialised, and Moto chose to gradually refurbish Scotch Corner.
 They extended the front of the existing building to add M&S Simply Food and Greggs.
 The car parks were changed so that old Travelodge car park (also used by caravans) became the main car park, and what was left of the existing car park became an overflow facility.